scharlton2/solver_dev_manual/source/06/03/cg_iric_read_sol_real_f.rst

 cg_iric_read_sol_real_f
 =======================

--  Reads the double-precision real-type calculation result, having a
+-  Reads the double-precision real-type calculation result, having a value for each grid node.

 Format
 ------